syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 {% endhighlight %}

-### Additional Options to Zoom the Map
+### Additional options to zoom the map

-Maps can be zoomed by using the following options also,
+Maps can be zoomed by using the following options:

 * Zoom method.
 * mouse scroll.